 Add flour, 1/4 cup at a time to mixing bowl and blend on low until incorporated.
 Continue adding 1/4 cup of the gluten free flour mix until all flour is incorporated.

-Beat the cookie dough to make certain until all the ingredients are completely incorporated.
+Beat the cookie dough until all the ingredients are completely incorporated.
 The dough will be smooth and sticky.

 Wrap the dough in plastic wrap and refrigerate until chilled, about 2 hours.
 If you are making the dough a couple of days in advance, double wrap your dough tightly before refrigerating.